Horlakz/demo-credits/README.md

 # user endpoints

-- `GET /api/v1/user/register` - Register a user
+- `POST /api/v1/user/register` - Register a user

 Sample Payload:
 All fields are required for registering a user.